Web2 vs Web3

 |Servers for gig-economy apps could go down and affect worker income||Web3 servers can't go down – they use Ethereum, a decentralized network of 1000s of computers as their backend|

 This doesn't mean that all services need to be turned into a dapp.
 These examples are illustrative of the main differences between web2 and web3 services.

 Web3 has some limitations right now:

 - Scalability – transactions are slower on web3 because they're decentralized.
-Changes to state, like a payment, need to be processed by a miner and propagated throughout the network.
+Changes to state, like a payment, need to be processed by a node and propagated throughout the network.

 - UX – interacting with web3 applications can require extra steps, software, and education.
 This can be a hurdle to adoption.

 - Cost – most successful dapps put very small portions of their code on the blockchain as it's expensive.